peterlee123hi/FrontendBoilerplate/README.md

 # Frontend Boilerplate
-A boilerplate for a front-end website.
+A boilerplate for a front-end website. **NOTE: This branch is out-dated and shouldn't be used!
+Clone the boilerplate branch for the actual boilerplate.**

 ## How to Install
 1. Clone the repository.